-If you upgrade the existing 2.0 or 2.1 installation, LoggerNet 3.0 will continue to use the network map, data collection schedules, data file locations, etc., of the existing installation.
+When you upgrade an existing installation, LoggerNet will continue to use the network map, data collection schedules, data file locations, etc., of the existing installation.
 Essentially, you will be able to "pick up where you left off" the last time you used LoggerNet.
-If you install version 3.0 as a new installation, you will need to recreate your network map, set up new data collection schedules, etc. Note that the first time you collect data from your datalogger(s), LoggerNet will collect all the data in the datalogger's memory.